A comprehensive solution

 Testing for differentiation, diagnosis, and treatment monitoring

 Inflammatory bowel disease (IBD) is a term used to encompass disorders involving chronic intestinal inflammation.
 These conditions are typically classified as either Crohn's disease or ulcerative colitis based on clinical features, colonoscopy findings, histologic changes, and the anatomical distribution of disease.
 In some cases, however, overlapping features are noted.
-Over the past few decades, the incidence of inflammatory bowel disease has been rapidly increasing in both children and adults.
 Common symptoms include diarrhea, abdominal pain, fatigue, and unintentional weight loss.

 billion annual financial burden of IBD3 in the U.S.

-prescriptions written for medications to treat IBD in the U.S. in 2010
+million prescriptions written for medications to treat IBD in 2010

 Biologic therapies: Changing the management of IBD

 The goal of inflammatory bowel disease treatment is to reduce the inflammation that triggers your signs and symptoms.
-In the best cases, this may lead not only to symptom relief but also to long-term remission and reduced risks of complications.
+In the best cases, this may lead to symptom relief as well as long-term remission and reduced risks of complications.

-The introduction of biologics, especially anti-tumor necrosis factor (anti-TNF) agents, has significantly changed the management of inflammatory bowel disease (IBD).
+The introduction of biologics, especially anti-tumor necrosis factor (anti-TNF) agents, has significantly changed the management of inflammatory bowel disease.
 Therapeutic targets now include both symptom control and sustained control of intestinal inflammation.

 Genetic testing for early onset IBD